RiXu2/rxu2-FeelsBook/README.md

  * edit button,click the line in list you want to edit
  * if you want to check the count after edit, please go back last page first
  * and check the history again, and check count
- *
- *When delete all of items in the list, the app will be force to shutdown * if cannot see the UML in sub directory, go to sub branch doc
+ *When delete all of items in the list, the app will be force to shutdown *if cannot see the UML diagram .png in sub directory, go to sub branch doc